-To activate, press and hold the STOP/CLEAR button for three seconds, the display will appear as shown at the right and no buttons can be pressed.
+To activate, press and hold the STOP/CLEAR button for three seconds when the time appears in the display, the display will appear as shown at the right and no buttons can be pressed.

 To deactivate, press and hold the STOP/CLEAR button for three seconds, the display will return to the time.